leobago/fti/docs/source/itf.rst

 You can contribute with that :)

-## Creating a new ITF fixture
+**Creating a new ITF fixture**

 A typical fixture requires a setup, runtest and teardown functions.
 These functions' definitions are customized depending on the test scanario and the parameters it runs with.
-Below is a simplistic example of defining the recover-var fixture:
+Below is a simplistic example from the recover-var fixture's definition:

 .. code-block:: bash